watson-developer-cloud/customer-engagement-bot/README.md

 # Deploying the application

 If you want to experiment with the application or use it as a basis for building your own application, you need to deploy it in your own environment.
 You can then explore the files, make changes, and see how those changes affect the running application.
-After making modifications, you can deploy your modified version of the application to the Bluemix cloud.
+After making modifications, you can deploy your modified version of the application to IBM Cloud.

 ## Before you begin

-* You must have a Bluemix account, and your account must have available space for at least 1 application and 2 services.
-To register for a Bluemix account, go to https://console.bluemix.net/registration/.
-Your Bluemix console shows your available space.
+* You must have a IBM Cloud account, and your account must have available space for at least 1 application and 2 services.
+To register for a IBM Cloud account, go to https://console.bluemix.net/registration/.
+Your IBM Cloud console shows your available space.

 * You must also have the following prerequisites installed:
   * the [Node.js](http://nodejs.org/) runtime (including the npm package manager)